Thank you!

 After you have implemented the required Threat-Event code in your React Native Apps, you can confirm that your Threat-Event implementation(s) is properly recognized by the Appdome protections in the React Native Apps.
 To do that, review the Certified Secure™ DevSecOps certificate for your build on Appdome.

-In the Certified Secure DevSecOps certificate, a correct implementation of Threat-Events in your mobile application looks as seen below.
+In the Certified Secure DevSecOps certificate, a correct implementation of Threat Events in your mobile application looks like the one below.

-In the Certified Secure DevSecOps certificate, an incorrect implementation of Threat-Events in your mobile application looks as seen below.
+In the Certified Secure DevSecOps certificate, an incorrect implementation of Threat Events in your mobile application appears as seen below.

 For information on how to view and/or retrieve the Certified Secure DevSecOps certification for your mobile application on Appdome, please visit the knowledge base article Using Certified Secure™ Android & iOS Apps Build Certification in DevOps CI/CD